USA: Good Morning, Baltimore!

 Moving away from the waters of the 'Inner Harbour' I discovered another historical point of interest.
 Preserved from the shipping days that have given Baltimore its prowess as a shipping city.
 'Fells Point' gives visitors a perfect view at Baltimore in the past.
 It's linked well with the 'Inner Harbour' as there was good signage and also the waterfront was in constant view.
 The cobbled streets and picture postcard shops that stood in front of me were fantastic but something just didn't look how I envisaged things to be.
 I used to work at Disney so I know what an engineered attraction looks like!
 I really believe that the investment in this area will safe-guard the heritage and history of Baltimore, obviously not excusing for the current decaying properties in the nearby Ghettos.
 Overall, 'Fells Point' and the rest of its historical delights have been lovingly restored to a very high standard but I wanted to the crazy side!

 Baltimore has a lovely corner of calm and restored history that honestly looked just smashing but I wanted to live life on the risky side, loving the drama gets me in trouble without fail!
 Throughout my day in Baltimore I saw the 'Inner Harbor' and war time ship and now a preserved corner of Maryland history.
-Why had it not occurred to me that I should of visited Baltimore a lot sooner!?
+Why had it not occurred to me that I should have visited Baltimore a lot sooner!?
 Baltimore had shown me so much, stepping off my Amtrak MD bound train I was loving the variety of sights.
 I'm going to be as honest as I want, its clear that my writing style is quite punchy and somewhat unapologetic at times but I don't need your confirmation or blessing because I'm going to fashion this blog and this publication from my own perspective.
 Oh!
-I got a bit lost then but I made my way out of 'Fells Point' in constant pursuit of Hairpsray's Tracey T!
+I got a bit lost then but I made my way out of 'Fells Point' in constant pursuit of Hairpsray's Tracey Turnblad!
 I love that film!
 'Fells Point' had something special, it felt like I transported back to another time.
-Oh yes, Baltimore gave me life!
+Getting it right, Baltimore gave me my life!

 From the waters of the 'Inner Harbour' to the sketchy streets of 'Eastern Avenue' I believe that I saw the perfect blend of Baltimore.
 Will I get another chance to see more cities across the North East Coast?
 I don't think so, but my travels continue in two weeks.
 I love you Baltimore!
 I even took the liberty of wishing you a 'Good Morning!'.
 Let's just say that the next adventure will be a lot closer to base.
 So, yes I remember now!
 Eastern Ave put me in my place for sure and I always like to take things outside of my comfort zone for we need to grow and experience things that challenge us!
 Ratchet or not I don't care what anybody thinks because Baltimore showed me a day that was raw, edgy and very captivating for your information!
 Love the tourists traps but remember just down train line or the highway there's a new and undiscovered city that is waiting to show anyone what it has got to give!
 Maryland's provincial city showed me so much more, I was sad to leave that evening!